-In the Members section, add members, i.e. virtual machines, to the balancing pool by clicking Add.
+In the Members section, add members, that is, virtual machines, to the balancing pool by clicking Add.
 Each VM can be included to multiple balancing pools.

-In the Add members window that opens, select desired VMs and click Add.
+In the Add members window that opens, select the desired VMs, and then click Add.

-In the Health monitor section, choose the protocol that will be used for monitoring members availability:
+In the Health monitor section, select the protocol that will be used for monitoring members availability:

 - HTTP/HTTPS.
 The HTTP/HTTPS method GET will be used to check for the response status code 200.
 Additionally, specify the URL path to the health monitor.

-- TCP.
-The health monitor will check the TCP connection on the backend port.
+- TCP/UDP.
+The health monitor will check the TCP/UDP connection on the backend port.